moonwalker199/DAI-101/README.md

 # DAI-101
-## This repository contains the assignment solutions submitted for the course Data Science (DAI-101) during the autumn semester of 2023-24.
+## This repository contains the assignment solutions submitted for the course Data Science (DAI-101) during the autumn semester of 2024 at IIT-R.

 ## Submitted by
     Debangan Sarkar